 Regular class attendance is expected, and will be vital to learning the material.
-A roll call will be taken at the beginning of each class period for Stillwater and Tulsa where students physically attend class.
+A role call will be taken at the beginning of each class period.
 If you are not present, my records will indicate that you are absent.
 Since each part of this course builds on previous material, it is essential that you attend every class period.
 Class discussions and contributions from class members add depth and interest to class sessions, and you are needed to contribute your share.
 Material supplemental to the text will be presented in class, and you will be held responsible for it.
 If you should miss a class, determine what you have missed and take appropriate measures.
 In the event that your final score is close to a "grade break" I will use your attendance record to possibly (no guarantees) upgrade your final grade.

 For classroom students, arrive on time, be awake, interact, ask questions, and be engaged in the class.
-Turn off your cell phone and other mobile devices as it detracts from the learning experience and may interfere with the classroom audio/visual equipment for our online learning students.
+Turn off your cell phone and other mobile devices as it detracts from the learning experience and may interfere with the classroom audio/visual equipment for our distant learning students.